AƬ×ÊÔ´°É

 Focus Areas

-Developed through a consultative and iterative planning process carried out in accordance with Senate Guidelines for Academic Plans, the draft SFU Academic Plan identifies the following focus areas that guide institutional and faculty/unit planning:
+Developed through a planning process carried out in accordance with Senate Guidelines for Academic Plans, the draft SFU Academic Plan identifies the following focus areas that will guide institutional and Faculty/Unit planning over the next five years:

 Priorities and Goals

-Themes identified across faculty/unit priorities and through consultation with academic leaders, senate committees, interest groups, and service units outside the Provost’s portfolio helped shape the institutional priorities summarized in the SFU Academic Plan Priorities Matrix (November 2024).
+Themes identified across Faculty/Unit priorities and through consultation both within and outside the Provost’s portfolio helped shape the institutional priorities summarized in the SFU Academic Plan Priorities Matrix (November 2024).

-The academic planning process was temporarily paused following federal government policy changes affecting international students, global economic instability, and indications of constraints on the provincial budget (January/February 2025).
-This pause enabled the planning team to revisit and update the resource assumptions underpinning Draft #3 of the SFU Academic Plan in the context of this challenging environment, and to outline high-level goals at an institutional level that support each of the focus areas of the plan and inform university-wide enrolment, faculty renewal, and budget planning (March/April 2025).
+The academic planning process was temporarily paused following federal government policy changes affecting international students, global economic instability, and indications of constraints on the provincial budget (January to May 2025).
+This pause enabled the planning team to revisit and update the resource projections underpinning the draft plan in the context of this challenging environment, and to outline high-level goals at an institutional level that support each of the focus areas of the plan and inform university-wide enrolment, faculty renewal, and budget planning.

 Next Steps

-A final phase of consultation on the SFU Academic Plan (May/June 2025) includes further meetings with academic leaders and senate committees, as well as this broad-based call for feedback from the university community.
-The final version of the Academic Plan is anticipated to be presented to Senate in July 2025 and to the Board of Governors in September 2025.
+Development of the plan is nearing completion following a final phase of consultation (May to July 2025) that included further meetings with academic leaders and senate committees, as well as an open call for feedback from the university community.
+The final version of the Academic Plan is anticipated to be presented to Senate and the Board of Governors in Fall 2025.